Get the Peace of Mind Only an Experienced Attorney Can Provide

 Our Baltimore criminal defense attorneys have extensive trial experience.
 We will work with you directly and examine your case closely to create a strong, energetic defense using proven legal strategies.

 Accused of first-degree assault in Maryland?
-Call our criminal defense lawyers at Scheuerman Law, LLC today at (410) 630-4274 for a free consultation or contact us online.
+Call our Baltimore assault defense lawyers at Scheuerman Law, LLC today at (443) 888-2062 for a free consultation or contact us online.

-Maryland determines different degrees of assault based on the type of harm inflicted, and first degree assault charges are more serious than second degree charges.
-First degree assault involves causing or attempting to inflict serious bodily injury to another person.
+Maryland determines different degrees of assault based on the type of harm inflicted.
+First degree assault charges are more serious than second degree charges.
+According to Maryland Criminal Code, Section 3-202, first degree assault involves the following:

 This includes: